kostaslbc/gps-tracker/README.md

 When the on board PRG button is pressed for more than 5 seconds the receiver will start siren via the buzzer for 30 seconds.

+Max distance achieved (at 300 m altitude) → 16km.

 # Working Frequency
- Working frequency is 433 Mhz
+ Working frequency is 433 Mhz (other frequencies by request)

 # Bands
  1. 868 MHz → (Europe)